chpc-tech-eval/scc/tutorial1/README.md

 > [!NOTE]
 > You will require the **PATH** to the private SSH key that you have previously [generated](#generating-ssh-keys), as well as the Floating IP address [associated](#associating-an-externally-Accessible-ip-address) to your VM.
 Depending on the specific distribution your Team chose to implement for your Head Node, the ***default username** will vary accordingly.

-### SSH Through a Linux Terminal or Windows PowerShell
+### SSH Through a Linux Terminal, MobaXTerm or Windows PowerShell

-If your workstation or laptop is running a Linux-based or macOS operating system, or a version of Windows with PowerShell, then you may proceed using a terminal.
+If your workstation or laptop is running a Linux-based or macOS operating system, or a version of Windows with MobaXTerm or Windows PowerShell, then you may proceed using a terminal.
 Most Linux and macOS distributions come preshipped with an SSH client included via `OpenSSH`.

 <details>

 <summary>Alma Linux</summary>
+> [!NOTE]
+> In an Alma Linux cloud image, the default login account is **alma**.

 ```bash
    ssh -i ~/.ssh/id_ed25519 alma@154.114.57.<YOUR Head Node IP>